sairamyalinga/sairamyalinga.github.io/content/about.md

 Glad you stopped by!

-I’m Sai Ramya Linga, a Software Developer at InternPro.ai where I focus on full-stack development, prioritizing user experience and enhancing product capabilities.

-Before my current role, I gained diverse experience as a Software Engineer at L&T Technology Services and later at Tata Consultancy Services.
+I’m Sai Ramya Linga, a Software Developer at Amazon.
+Before my current role, I had experience as a Software Engineer at L&T Technology Services, Tata Consultancy Services, and later at InternPro.ai.

 My passion for technology began during my bachelor’s degree in Electronics and Communication Engineering, when a “Programming with C” course opened the doors to the world of coding.
 This passion grew further through the WISE program at my college, where I gained hands-on exposure to software development.
 I later earned my Master’s in Computer Engineering from Arizona State University, which allowed me to deepen my expertise and work on impactful projects.